pinchunchou/HIZHadron2024/Skims/20240624_ZHadronSkims/readme.md

 * Version 4b - 2024 August 26
    * Add background hiBin, and background track weights use background hibin instead of signal hibin.

+* Version 4c - 2024 September 3
+   * Background hiBin do not cut off negative ones.
+Residual weights fixed such that they are without hiBin shifted.

+* Version 4d - 2024 September 6
+   * DielectronPassVetoCut: hiBin shift.
+Z weights fixed such that they are without hiBin shifted.
+Background hiBin cut off negative ones.

 ## Arguments

 | Argument | type | default | comments |